 Camden Town also has excellent transport links (tube and overground services), making it easy to commute to the city.
 Although not overflowing, Camden Town has a decent amount of rentals and hotels you can book.

 Busy Hackney has a reputation for being one of the coolest places to live in the English capital.
-There’s no doubt that it is an excellent option on where to stay in North London.
+There’s no doubt that it is an excellent option for where to stay in North London.

 Hackney is home to the most vibrant cultural hotspots and hosts regular festivals and events throughout the year.
 Lately, Hackney has made itself a name for being the new gastronomic hub, thanks to its edgy culinary scene.
 Pro tip: don’t miss Andu Cafe, where you’ll enjoy hearty dishes of delicious Ethiopian vegan food.